Campus of Elon University: Carlton Building

-Carlton Building was opened in 1925 and named for the Carlton family of trustees.
+The Carlton Building was opened in 1925 and named for the Carlton family of trustees.
 This building is another part of the historic central quad.
 It is home to the Department of World Languages and Cultures, the "El Centro" Spanish Language Center, computer labs, classrooms, and faculty offices.

 Center for the Arts

 Elon's performing arts department (theatre, music, technical production, and dance) is housed here.
 It is a 75,000-square-foot facility for both teaching and performance.
-The main three theatre's are McCrary Theatre, the Yeager Recital Hall, and Black Box Theatre.
+The main three theatres are McCrary Theatre, the Yeager Recital Hall, and Black Box Theatre.
 The McCrary Theatre, known as the "centerpiece stage", is a 600-seat theatre and concert hall.
 The Yeager Recital Hall is a theatre seating 335 people.
 Lastly, the Black Box Theatre is a theatre seating 100 people.
 The Center for the Arts also includes modular practice rooms and studios, rehearsal rooms, a complete scenery shop and costume shop, computer labs, classrooms and Steinway concert grand pianos.
 Lastly, this facility contains three dance/rehearsal studios, providing additional space for rehearsal and instruction.